-Total demand savings due to the Temporary Use Bans (Level 2 & 3) are estimated to be 0.45 Ml/d.
+Total demand savings due to the Temporary and Non-essential Use Bans (Level 2 & 3) are estimated to be 0.45 MI/d.

 Effectiveness of the restrictions will be monitored when reviewing the water demand profile on a weekly and daily basis.